RyanPyro/pokemonSearch/README.md

-#Pokemon Codex
+# Pokémon Codex

-Description:
+## Description
-I made a simple website that fetches data from PokeAPI.
-It has two main functionalities.
-It can be used to search for a Pokémon or select a random one from the API with a
+I made a simple website that fetches data from the PokéAPI.
+It has two main functionalities:

+1. Search for a Pokémon by name or ID.
-Randomizer button.
+2. Select a random Pokémon using the Randomizer button.